 a headless man, plastic and puppet heads, facial expressions and masks, moving limbs, a collection of various body movements, close-ups

-interpreted in any way you want including themes of desires or the exploration of the body, but I think it's just a free-form visual experiment.
+interpreted in any way you want including themes of desires or the exploration of the body, but I think it's just a visual experiment

 Potted Psalm, The